Faster cosmological analysis with power spectrum without simulations: Theory

-where \(c_{ct}, c_{r, 1}, c_{r, 2}\) are the counter-term parameters, \(c_{\epsilon, 1}, c_{\epsilon, 2}, c_{\epsilon, 3}\) are the stochastic parameters, and \(n_g\) is the number density of the galaxies.
-From equation~(\ref{eq:Pk}), we see the model power spectrum only contains the bias parameters up to the quadratic order.
-We then use this fact to obtain the derivative of the model power spectrum with respect to the bias parameters analytically.
+The explicit form of \(b^i_n\), \(b^j_n\), and \(P^n_l\) of the 24 different terms are summarized in Appendix \ref{sec:bias}.
+Therefore, it is straightforward to analytically find the derivative of the nonlinear power spectrum with respect to the nuisance parameters in \textsc{PyBird}.

-The MOPED compression changes the covariance matrix and the power spectra, so we have to change the likelihood function accordingly.
-Before applying the compression, the power spectrum is expected to follow a Gaussian distribution, so the likelihood function \(L\) is given by
+The MOPED compression changes the covariance matrix and the power spectrum, so we must change the likelihood function accordingly.
+Before applying the compression, the power spectrum is expected to follow a Gaussian distribution, so the likelihood function \(\mathcal{L}\) is given by

-where \(\boldsymbol{P}_d\) is the data power spectrum and \(\boldsymbol{P}^W= \win \boldsymbol{P}\) is the model power spectrum after convolving with the window function $\win$.
-To apply the MOPED algorithm, we need to multiply the compression matrix with the data power spectrum, the model power spectrum, and the covariance matrix.
+where \(\boldsymbol{P}_d\) is the data power spectrum and \(\boldsymbol{P}^W= \win \boldsymbol{P_l}\) is the model power spectrum after convolving with the window function $\win$.
+In this work, both the analytical and simulated covariance matrix take the survey window function into account.
+Therefore, to calculate the compression matrix $\comp$, we need to input the derivative of the non-linear power spectrum convolved with the window function (\(\boldsymbol{P}^W\)) with respect to the cosmological and nuisance parameters.
+Furthermore, this means the compressed windowed non-linear power spectrum is given by the compression matrix \(\comp\) multiplied by the windowed non-linear power spectrum (\(\boldsymbol{P}^W\)).
 From \citet{Heavens_2000}, the covariance matrix after compression is the identity matrix, so the likelihood after applying MOPED is given by